aandyrea/master-thesis/README.md

 ### 06_Regression_limited_merged
 The final step of the study is carried out in this notebook.
 A logistic regression is conducted to predict sentiment based on inflow (Syrian or Ukrainian).
+**NOTE**: This notebook is not yet currently available.
+It will be uploaded after the regression analysis is complete (ETA: end of March).